 Graduates of accredited U.S. Dental Schools are eligible to challenge certain licensure examinations and thereby obtain the right to practice dentistry ("licensure") in all 50 states of the United States, as well as many foreign countries.
 To obtain licensure, qualified candidates must meet the requirements established by individual states.
 Typically, states grant licensure in one of two ways:

-- The state accepts a certificate issued by the National Board of Dental Examiners (NBDE) and a certificate issued by a regional board of dental examiners (e.g. CRDTS, ADEX).
+- The state accepts the Integrated National Board Dental Examination (INBDE) and a certificate issued by a regional board of dental examiners.

 - Certain states honor formal or informal reciprocity agreements with other state(s) and, in some cases, issue a license by credentialing the certificate from another state.